 I love Rumi’s poem, The Guest House, about welcoming all that comes.
 Not that these situations are actually welcome, but one can still welcome them, as one might an unwanted guest And the other day I heard a word in that poem I had not heard before - Rumi suggests we greet them ‘laughing’.
 I cannot yet do that, but being able to occasionally put out the welcome mat, and choose to give Thud some space rather than feed him with latest news, does help me find some grace and calm in the midst of this stormy weather.
 Not sure I will ever be able to laugh at all that the virus brings, but there are some wonderful things humanity is discovering about our compassion for each other.
 At least inclining the mind towards ‘welcoming’ makes me feel somewhat lighter and less of a victim, compared to my default position of trying in vain to resist what is happening.

 Many years ago I used to have paragliding lessons, (like parachuting but you are sitting).
 One day I was high in the sky over the glorious Sussex Downs and suddenly the wind picked up unexpectedly.
 Being the novice I was, there was nothing to do but let myself ride the waves of the wind.
 I knew there was no way I could resist the powerful current.
 I just had to let it take me.
 I went up and down for a while, with no control, and eventually came down to land.
 (My fellow paragliders were actually rather disappointed as when everyone saw what had happened to me when the weather turned worse, all remaining flights were called off and they never got to go!).

 So best wishes to everyone as we face these uncertain times.
 Do what you can to care for your parachute, with compassion and patience.
+And bring self-compassion to yourself for the times when you are having high expectations of yourself.
 And may we ride the waves of the wind with grace and courage.